marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. gcc-attr:: access (access-mode, ref-index), access (access-mode, ref-index, size-index)

-  The ``access`` attribute enables the detection of invalid or unsafe accesses by functions to which they apply or their callers, as well as write-only accesses to objects that are never read from.
+  The :gcc-attr:`access` attribute enables the detection of invalid or unsafe accesses by functions to which they apply or their callers, as well as write-only accesses to objects that are never read from.
 Such accesses may be diagnosed by warnings such as :option:`-Wstringop-overflow`, :option:`-Wuninitialized`, :option:`-Wunused`, and others.

-  The ``access`` attribute specifies that a function to whose by-reference arguments the attribute applies accesses the referenced object according to :samp:`{access-mode}`.
+  The :gcc-attr:`access` attribute specifies that a function to whose by-reference arguments the attribute applies accesses the referenced object according to :samp:`{access-mode}`.
 The :samp:`{access-mode}` argument is required and must be one of four names: ``read_only``, ``read_write``, ``write_only``,